drashland/website-v2/docs/sinco/v4.x/2_tutorials/4_element/5_upload_files.md

-`Element` also provides the method `.file()` and `.files()` that will allow you to upload files to an input file element, just like how you would when clicking the input, and choosing a file yourself.
+`Element` also provides the method `.file()` and `.files()` that will allow you to upload files to an input file element, just like how you would when clicking the input and choosing a file yourself.

 Example usage would be: